866-295-4143, fbns@wayoflife.org

 Entertainment-oriented youth ministries.
 Instead of serious discipleship and serious Bible training, the young people in the average Independent Baptist church are being entertained to death.
 Typically, the youth ministry is a Christianized version of the world.
 It is a lot of entertainment shellacked with a veneer of Bible.
 At best, the average young person stands on the fence with one foot in the world.
 His daily life does not reflect passionate love for and obedience to Jesus Christ.
 If you look at what he loves to do and how uses his free time, you don’t see a real disciple of Christ.
 You see a worldly young person who knows how to “talk the talk” when necessary.
 This is the rule, whereas it should be the exception.

 Soft separatism.
 Another reason why I am convinced that the average fundamental Baptist church will be well down the emerging path within 10-20 years is the prevalence of “soft separatism.”
 Soft separatism is separatism that is ineffective to protect the Lord’s people from spiritual dangers.
-It is characterized by professing to believe in separation but doing things that make the separation ineffective, such as avoiding “negativism and criticism”; avoiding dealing with “personalities”; refusing to issue clear warnings; refusing to distance oneself properly from those who are headed in a wrong direction in order to cut off the leaven of compromise from one’s personal life and family and church; and messing around with dangerous things such as contemporary music, Southern Gospel, and compromised authors.
-Soft separatists are more concerned about the danger of “disunity” and are more desirous of getting along with the brethren than about standing for the truth, if such a stand proves to be divisive.
+It is characterized by professing to believe in separation but doing things that make the separation ineffective, such as avoiding “negativism and criticism”; avoiding dealing with “personalities”; refusing to issue clear warnings; refusing to educate the church about biblical separatism; refusing to distance oneself properly from those who are headed in a wrong direction in order to cut off the leaven of compromise from one’s personal life and family and church; and messing around with dangerous things such as contemporary music, Southern Gospel, and compromised authors.
+Soft separatists are more concerned about the danger of “divisiveness” and are more desirous of getting along with the brethren than about standing for the truth, if such a stand proves to be unpopular.

 - Receive these reports by email